How to Make a Mobile Wallet App: All-in-One Development Guide

-- Transactions – the ability to work with transaction operations, such as sending and receiving money.
+- Transactions – the ability to work with transaction operations (sending and receiving money).

-- Bills payment – a feature that allows to pay different types of bills.
+- Bills payment – a feature that allows paying different types of bills.

-Aside from basic, you might also want to consider adding some advanced functionality:
+Aside from basic features, you might also want to consider adding some advanced functionality:

 - Loyalty cards – the ability to use loyalty cards during shopping or transferring money.

-- Gift cards – a feature that allows to add gift cards and use them to pay for purchases.
+- Gift cards – a feature that allows adding gift cards and using them to pay for purchases.

 - Exclusive offers – notifications about special offers provided by you or your partners.

 During the development of the first version of your application, you might want to include only basic functionality.
-This approach will allow you to validate your app idea without losing a lot of money.
+This approach will allow you to validate your app idea without losing money.
 Advanced features might be added with further iterations.